Introduction: Making a Basic Twi'lek Headwrap for Lekku

 My pattern is a basic headwrap.

-The main purpose of headwraps is to help secure the lekku onto your head, and also, cover the seam between your head and the lekku.
+The main purpose of headwraps is to help secure the lekku onto your head, and also, cover the seam between your head and the lekku on your forehead.

 Step 2: Trace the Pattern